-Windows User Account Control (UAC) allows you to set up Windows 7 for alerting you when you or any program makes certain changes to the computer.
+Windows User Account Control (UAC) allows you to set up Windows for alerting you when you or any program makes certain changes to the computer.
 It is a very useful security feature; but more than often, it is irritating when you are working towards something and the screen freezes with a warning from User Account Control (UAC).
 You need to stop working and go to the UAC message to allow the changes.
 WinPatrol is a freeware that WinPatrol monitors system changes.

-By default, Windows 7 alerts you when some program makes changes to the Windows registry or start-up program list.
+By default, Windows 10/8/7 alerts you when some program makes changes to the Windows registry or start-up program list.
 You won’t be notified when you make changes to the computer settings.
-Under certain cases, you may unknowingly change something and miss out the alert.
+In certain cases, you may unknowingly change something and miss out on the alert.
 For example, you may have been working on Internet Explorer settings and clicked “Default” under IE Home Page Settings by mistake.
 What are your chances of being notified by Windows, which, obviously presumes you changed it knowingly?
 None!

 Case For Using WinPatrol

-Some of the programs we install, simply go ahead to change the file type associations.
+For some of the programs we install, simply go-ahead to change the file type associations.
 Not only that, they go ahead and add their own toolbars and IE Helpers to the browsers.
 How many of you have installed programs like Zone Alarm or Nero to find unnecessary startup programs, changed home pages and unwanted Internet Explorer accelerators?

 Set Up WinPatrol

 When you install WinPatrol, it takes stock of current settings and alerts you when changes according to the following:

 - Internet Explorer Helpers (Accelerators, Toolbars and other add-ons)

 - Windows Services